joymon/prayerbook/readme.md

 1. Get a git client software
 2. Get the source code from repository using that software.
 It will download the source to a location in your hard drive
+ 1. The url to use for cloning is https://github.com/joymon/PrayerBook.git
 3. Without a server
  1. Double click on the index.html file present in the \src folder
  2. It will start your default browser and load the page there